 An isolation exercise involves just one joint and usually targets one muscle or one small group of muscles, in this case, your biceps.
-Isolation lifts are extremely efficient and specific.
-On your “arm” day in the gym, the time and energy you spend on arm training exercises will solely focus on increasing the size and strength of your biceps.
+Isolation lifts are incredibly efficient and specific.
+On your “arm” day in the gym, the time and energy you spend on arm training exercises will solely focus on increasing your biceps’ size and strength.
 When creating your biceps building workout, you should emphasize isolation training over compound exercises.
-The same holds true of the second half of your arm day as you train your triceps!
+The same is true for the second half of your arm day as you train your triceps!

 Here are five basic isolation lifts for your biceps that should be a part of your workout:

 - Barbell Curls – The most basic (and productive) bicep exercise.
 Load the bar, using an underhand grip, raise (curl) the bar slowly from hip level to chin level.
 Pause and squeeze at the top and slowly lower the bar to the start position.
-RESIST as you lower the bar and you will greatly improve the efficiency of this exercise.
+RESIST as you lower the bar, and you will significantly improve the efficiency of this exercise.

-- Hammer Curls – Hammer curls are dumbbell curls performed with the dumbbells held in a vertical position as opposed to the regular horizontal position.
+- Hammer Curls – Hammer curls are dumbbell curls performed with the dumbbells held in a vertical position instead of the regular horizontal position.
 Keep in mind your biceps are designed to curl that weight in addition to twisting your forearm.
 Alternating hammer curls with regular curls can quickly add size to your biceps while also adding width and density.

 - Don’t over-train your biceps.
-Your biceps are a relatively small muscle, don’t train your biceps more than 2 times a week.
-Generally, 3 exercises with 3 sets each during your workout session.
-Work in the 8-12 rep range, proven to be effective for most trainees.
+Your biceps are a relatively small muscle, don’t train your biceps more than two times a week.
+Generally, three exercises with three sets each during your workout session.
+Work in the 8-12 rep range, proven to be useful for most trainees.

-- Perform your isolation lifts to build huge biceps with strict form and don’t cheat.
-Avoid swinging the weight, lift the barbell or dumbbells in a controlled movement.
+- Perform your isolation lifts to build massive biceps with strict form, and don’t cheat.
+Avoid swinging the weight.
+Lift the barbell or dumbbells in a controlled movement.
 Strict form builds big biceps.